LouisManchon/gig-benchmark/docs/stage2.md

 | Translation | The website will be in english. |

 ## Risks Identified

+Several risks could affect the timeline or quality of the project, such as technical learning curves, scraping challenges, or coordination issues.
+Identifying them early allows us to establish mitigation strategies and to adapt if necessary.
+With risks accounted for, we can move on to the high-level plan that structures the development process across eight weeks.

 | Risk | Probability | Impact | Strategy |
 |------------|----------|----------|----------|